Andy Walker (footballer, born 1965)

-Andrew Francis Walker (born 6 April 1965 in Glasgow) is a Scottish former footballer, who played as a striker for several clubs in Scotland and England, including Motherwell, Celtic, Bolton Wanderers, Sheffield United, and Ayr United.
+Andrew Francis Walker (born 6 April 1965) is a Scottish former professional footballer, who played as a striker for several clubs in Scotland and England, including Motherwell, Celtic, Bolton Wanderers, Sheffield United, and Ayr United.
 He also made three full international appearances for Scotland.
-Since retiring as a player, Walker has become a television pundit.
+Since retiring as a player, Walker has become a television pundit and co-commentator.

 Playing career

-Walker started his professional career with Motherwell in 1984, helping the club to gain promotion before moving to Celtic in the summer of 1987 for a fee of £350,000.
+Walker was born in Glasgow.
+He started his professional career with Motherwell in 1984, helping the club to gain promotion before moving to Celtic in the summer of 1987 for a fee of £350,000.
 His first season at Celtic Park was hugely successful, as the Bhoys won the double in 1987–88, their centenary season, and Walker himself earned a first Scotland cap against Colombia.
-The following 3 seasons were less fruitful however and by 1991–92 Walker was out of the first team picture.
+The following three seasons were less fruitful however and by 1991–92 Walker was out of the first team picture.

 After loan spells with Newcastle United and Bolton Wanderers, he joined the Burnden Park side permanently in 1992.
 At Bolton, Walker returned to his form of 1988, establishing a prolific partnership with John McGinlay as the Lancashire side earned promotion to the First Division in 1992–93.
 That same season, he famously scored at Anfield to help the Trotters knock holders Liverpool out of the FA Cup.
 Walker continued in the same vein the following season until sustaining a serious knee injury against Swansea City.

 Upon his recovery, Walker was the subject of a surprise bid from Celtic and he returned to Glasgow in 1994.
 1994–95 was a mixed season for Walker.
 On the positive side, he won a Scotland recall and earned his third (and last) cap in October, while his Celtic side won the Scottish Cup in May 1995.
 In between these events though were the negatives, as the Hoops struggled in the League and suffered a shock defeat by Raith Rovers in the League Cup final.
 Due to the arrival of Andreas Thom in the summer of 1995, Walker was again deemed surplus to requirements at Parkhead and joined Sheffield United for £500,000 in early 1996.
 Walker's time in the Steel City was relatively productive; his goals tally a respectable 24.

 Nevertheless, Walker was again to quickly fall from favour, and after brief loan spells at Hibernian (where he scored in an Edinburgh Derby), and Raith Rovers in 1998, he ended his career in the lower leagues.
 This period encompassed short spells with Ayr United (scoring in the Ayrshire derby against former Celtic teammate Gordon Marshall), Carlisle United, Partick Thistle, and Alloa Athletic.